Home » Holidays » Christmas » Gold Jewel Christmas Deer Craft

 Step 2

-After your gold spray paint has dried, coat the back of the deer with mod podge.
-I choose to just do the back, tail and the backside of the head, but you can add glitter to the whole deer if you prefer.
+After your gold spray paint has dried, coat the back of the deer with Mod Podge.
+I chose to just do the back, tail and the backside of the head, but you can add glitter to the whole deer if you prefer.

 Step 3

-Sprinkle a generous amount of glitter onto the areas that you have applied mod podge to.
-Shake the excess glitter off and let dry completely and as a result you will end up with a nice solid coat of glitter.
+Sprinkle a generous amount of glitter onto the areas that you have applied Mod Podge to.
+Shake the excess glitter off and let dry completely.
+As a result, you will end up with a nice solid coat of glitter.

 Step 4